 This is Bansko, my playmate in Bansko, Bulgaria while Steve was recovering from his skiing injury.
 I thought Bansko was a girl, but a man came by and informed me that Bansko is a boy and he doesn’t understand English.
 I’m not sure how he determined that (the language part, not the boy part).

+It was love at first sight.
 Within a day or two of arriving in Buenos Aires, we knew we wanted to stay longer than the four weeks we had planned.
 We ended up staying for eight weeks and we still didn’t want to leave.

 These are many reasons we fell in love with this amazing city and we think you will love it too.
 Here are 10 things to love about Buenos Aires: